-Throughout Ecclesiastes you will find Solomon examining the various philosophies of people in all walks of life.
-And as he does so, he inevitably ends up back in the same place … the ONLY place where you and I can find meaning for anything in this life: GOD!
-Nothing else really matters except your relationship with God and your desire to love and serve Him.
-Solomon, you may remember, asked God for wisdom to rule His people wisely, and God gave it to him.
+Throughout Ecclesiastes you will find Solomon examining the various philosophies of people in all walks of life and concluding that they are all “meaningless.”
+Yet he inevitably ends up back in the same place … the ONLY place where you and I can find meaning for anything in this life: GOD!
+You may remember that Solomon asked God for wisdom to rule His people wisely, and God gave it to him.
 It is this "wisdom" to which Solomon refers when he says, "In all this my wisdom stayed with me" (2:9).
-Solomon wasn't really trying to find a better reason to live other than living for God; his God-given wisdom would not allow Him to do so.
-Rather, God is using him here to lay out for all to see the truth: that life IS meaningless … without God!
+Solomon wasn't really trying to find a better reason to live other than living for God; his God-given wisdom would not allow him to do so.
+Rather, God is using him here to lay out for all to see the truth that life IS meaningless … without God!

-Obviously, Solomon had not seen EVERYTHING that has happened in the history of mankind, yet his statement is true because people just keep repeating the same sins over and over and over and over and over again.
+Obviously, Solomon had not seen EVERYTHING that has happened in the history of mankind, yet his statement is true because people just keep repeating the same sins over and over again.
 Life without God, no matter how you live it, is meaningless.
 You live, you die … and then you give an account to God (12:14).
 Most people reject the truth of that last part, but it is true nonetheless.
 Jesus said that there is a wide road that leads to destruction and many are on it.
-When people say that "all roads lead to the same place" they are at least partly right.
+When people say, "all roads lead to the same place" they are at least partly right.
 All roads through life, except one, lead to a meaningless life and then death and then judgment.
 The writer of Hebrews says rather directly, " … man is destined to die once, and after that to face judgment …" (Hebrews 9:27).

 Solomon even tried to define "wisdom," apart from God, and he discovered that this, too, was madness, folly, chasing after the wind (1:17).
 Knowledge is not wisdom!
 Think of the knowledge of the universe that the present generation has that no previous generation ever possessed, but has it drawn them to their Creator?
 No!!
-Those without the Spirit, no matter what age, nationality or race are blind and dead.
+Those without the Spirit, no matter what age, nationality or race, are blind and dead.
 Paul writes to the Corinthians, "Where is the wise man?
 Where is the scholar?
 Where is the philosopher of this age?
 Has not God made foolish the wisdom of the world? … For the foolishness of God is wiser than man's wisdom …" (I Corinthians 1:20, 25).
 True wisdom always points to its source … to the God Who knows everything.
-God is the only One who doesn't need to learn!

-Imagine, "I denied myself nothing my eyes desired; I refused my heart no pleasure" (2:10).
+Imagine doing this: "I denied myself nothing my eyes desired; I refused my heart no pleasure" (2:10).
 Sounds like the lifestyles of the rich and famous!
 "Yet, when I surveyed all that my hands had done and what I had toiled to achieve, everything was meaningless, a chasing after the wind; nothing was gained under the sun" (2:11).
 Such honesty is rare today, but much needed if you are to discover TRUE meaning in life.
-Always in view throughout Ecclesiastes is the reality of death.
-People today prefer not to talk about death, except to express their belief that one of three destinations exists: eternal bliss in some "heaven," or an endless cycle of reincarnations, or oblivion … simply ceasing to exist altogether … which, if some people had their choice, they would quickly choose.

-However, we don't have that choice.
-With death in view, even work - for the sake of work - is meaningless.
-It is the realization that the state in which we are now living is temporary that forces people to consider such things or to live in a dream-world where they refuse to face reality.
 Solomon finally concludes, "A man can do nothing better than to eat and drink and find satisfaction in his work.
 This too, I see, is from the hand of God, for without HIM, who can eat or find enjoyment?"
 (2:24-25).
 There is no true enjoyment of anything without acknowledging God.
-It's like celebrating Thanksgiving Day without God or Christmas without Christ … what's the point??
-If you don't know whom to thank and you don't have a Savior who was born as a baby, the rest is just empty decorations.

 So is life without God!
 "To the man who pleases Him God gives wisdom, knowledge and happiness … but to the sinner He gives the task of gathering and storing up wealth to hand it over to the one who pleases God.
 This too is meaningless, a chasing after the wind" (2:26).
 There is NO MEANING apart from knowing and serving God.
 Jesus came to give us life, to give us freedom.
 He said to the Jews who believed in Him, "If you hold to my teaching, you are really my disciples.
 Then you will know the truth, and the truth will set you free" (John 8:32).
 So many people have been deceived into believing that "freedom" means doing whatever you want … whatever the sinful nature leads you to do.
 But that is bondage!

 Paul writes to the Galatians, "It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery" (Galatians 5:1).
 True freedom is the freedom from a meaningless life!
 We read in I Peter 1:18-19 that we who believe in Christ Jesus, who have been born again by His Spirit, have been "redeemed from the empty way of life handed down to you from your forefathers."
 THIS is the life God calls you and me to live.
-A day in the life of a human being is … meaningless - without God.
-So don't live a day without Him!
 Ask Him for true wisdom and for the filling of His Spirit and you will discover the abundant life Jesus came to give to those who believe in Him!